If You Have Been Injured in a Hunting Accident, Our Pittsburgh Attorneys are Here to Help

 According to the Pennsylvania Game Commission, hunting is safe and getting even safer.

 Hunting–related shooting incidents have declined by nearly 80 percent since hunter education training began in Pennsylvania in 1959.
 (The Game Commission defines a hunting–related shooting incident – HRSI – as any occurrence when a person is harmed as the result of the discharge of a firearm or bow and arrow during actual hunting or furtaking activities.)
 In 2019, there were 26 HRSIs reported to the state, four of which were fatal.

 For individuals injured in sports shooting accidents, the damage can be devastating.
 Often, these incidents result from hunters ignoring basic safety rules or failing to take reasonable precautions to prevent injury.
 If you have suffered injuries because of someone else’s negligence, you may be able to recover compensation.

 Negligence is the failure to use the ordinary care that a reasonably prudent and careful person under similar circumstances would exercise.
 A hunter who does not exercise reasonable care, resulting in harm to others, may be found negligent and held liable for damages.
 Some examples of negligence include:

 - Accidents where a careless hunter does not pause sufficiently to identify their target before shooting at another person.

-- Negligent supervision cases — where parents failed to adequately supervise a child who was learning to hunt or fire a weapon
+- Negligent supervision cases, where parents fail to adequately supervise a child learning to hunt with a weapon.

-- Firing range accidents — where owners did not properly supervise the customers and allowed horseplay or other dangerous activities
+- Firing range accidents, where owners did not properly supervise customers and allowed horseplay, intoxication, or other dangerous activities.